Ask the Expert Tutor: IGCSE English (Romeo & Juliet)

 Romeo and Juliet

-A common GCSE style question asks the candidate to examine how the author treats a certain theme.
+A common IGCSE style question asks the candidate to examine how the author treats a certain theme.
 In our example below we consider the question, how does Shakespeare explore the theme of conflict in Romeo and Juliet?

 1. There is obvious familial conflict between Montague and Capulet which provides the setting for the play.
 (Yes, you do get a mark for identifying setting.)